synacktiv/CTF-Write-ups/HTB-Business-CTF-2021/README.md

 # HackTheBox Business CTF 2021

-3 days from 23 to 25/07/2021.
+The CTF was held from the 23rd to the 25th of July 2021.

-We decided to do few write-ups for the challenges we liked.
+We decided to do a few write-ups for the challenges we liked.

 ## Overview